3076 Myrtledale Road

 California Human Development Corp is 13.3 miles from Calistoga, California

-California Human Development Corp has been offering addiction treatment to individuals who live in Calistoga, CA. and who are fighting with drug and alcohol abuse issues.
+California Human Development Corp has been offering addiction treatment to individuals who live in Calistoga, California and who are fighting with drug and alcohol abuse issues.
 As such, California Human Development Corp offers a wide variety of services including dual diagnosis drug rehab, group therapy, dialectical behavior therapy, matrix model, anger management, behavior modification and others applying its unique philosophy of evidence based approaches to addiction treatment and recovery.

 This rehabilitation program also believes that each client benefits most from individualized services.
 To this end, it has been specializing in a wide collection of personalized treatments like social skills development, domestic violence, veterans, residential beds for client's children, persons with post-traumatic stress disorder, clients with HIV/AIDS and more.
 In the same way, this drug and alcohol rehabilitation program offers these treatments in the following settings - long term drug and alcohol rehab centers, inpatient treatment programs, inpatient detox programs, outpatient substance abuse counseling, short term addiction treatment centers and more.